jcreek/discord.py-welcome-bot/README.md

 # discord.py-welcome-bot

-A simple bot that can be used to welcome new users to a discord server, send them a custom private message, send a welcome message to a specific channel, and adding them to a role.
+A simple bot that can be used to welcome new users to a discord server, sending them a custom private message, send a welcome message to a specific channel, and adding them to a role.

 A video explaining how to set up everything except adding the user to a role can be found [here](https://youtu.be/N0NP7BfUFxA).